harveyalex/update-users-timegate-pin/README.md

 ## Description

 This little script is designed to update a application users timegate pin from a CSV file.
-The CSV file should contain the following columns:
-First Name, Last Name, Some columns, Timegate Pin (as the 8th column)
+The CSV file must look like the one in the `example.csv` file.
+The script will read the CSV file and update the timegate pin for each user in the file.

 ## Installation